 Or put another way.
 What if another with the spiritual gift of helps and hospitality has been found to have abused their hospitality, and had an inappropriate sexual relationship with a guest?
 Are they disqualified from the spiritual gift of hospitality?
 No they still have the spiritual gift they just need to be restored in a "spirit of gentleness."

 I believe that the problem is that we have elevated the "ministry" to a place where I believe the New Testament did not mean it to be elevated to.
 The New Testament writers talk about the pastoral giftings as "one among many" gifts that are equal to any other gift in the body.
-So, in our current structure, when a pastor falls into sin it is more egregious than a when a person with the gift of hospitality falls into an inappropriate sexual relationship.
+So, in our current structure, when a pastor falls into sin it is more egregious than when a person with the gift of hospitality falls into an inappropriate sexual relationship.

 Also the modern pastor has more visibility than in the past.
-With the rise of the of the Internet with sermons online, and other organizations like the Gospel Coalition, Sovereign Grace Ministries, Acts 29, and pastoral conferences with thousands in attendance, and other such church planting and ministry training organizations, there has been this unbiblical and unhealthy move toward superstar attractional ministry leaders.
+With the rise of the of the Internet with sermons online, and other organizations like the Gospel Coalition, Sovereign Grace Ministries, Acts 29, and pastoral conferences with thousands in attendance, and other such church planting and ministry training organizations, there has been this unbiblical and unhealthy move toward superstar attractional ministry leadership models.
 You can probably name your favorite pastor.
 Where do you know them from?
 Probably online.
 I am as guilty in supporting this as any other.
 How often have I watched a sermon from a talking head superstar pastor?
 How often have I read their books?
 How often have I visited their church or personal websites?
 This feeds the system.
 However, the New Testament had a completely different style of pastoral leadership.
 It was a bottom up, one of many, servant leadership type of shepherding ministry that was happy to be unknown outside of the congregation of which they were shepherds.

 They (i.e. The Apostles) didn't train for years and years in seminaries separated from the local body they had come from.
 Only to return later to another Church that they had no previous contact to.
 Being devoid of any real practical experience besides a one year practicum/internship, in which they got to preach one time on a Sunday where almost the whole church was away on vacation.
 See my point?
 We have to radically rethink the pastoral ministry.